 Monthly pension facility after the retirement.

-The life of a civil servant is indeed hectic yet an interesting one!
+The life of an IAS officer is indeed hectic yet an interesting one!
 They are the ones who have the real power to bring about the necessary change in the society and help the underprivileged get their rights in real sense.